Direct carving in oak wood, ¾ life size figure

-Allen’s eldest daughter, Barbara, and her younger brother, Frederick, both have a childhood memory of their family making a trip to see a life sized crucifix that their father, Frederick W. Allen had made for the Kershaw Estate’s St. Francis Chapel in Marlborough, New Hampshire.
+Allen’s eldest daughter, Barbara, and her younger brother, Frederick, both have childhood memories of their family making a trip to see what she remembers as a life-sized crucifix that their father had made for the Kershaw Estate’s St. Francis Chapel in Marlborough, New Hampshire.
 Barbara remembers being very proud that her father had done that impressive work.
-Probably just eleven years old at the time, it must have looked huge seen hanging as it was on the outside wall of the chapel overlooking the peaceful waters of Stone Pond.
+Probably just eleven years old at the time, it must have looked huge seen hanging on the outside wall of the chapel overlooking the peaceful waters of Stone Pond.

-The chapel and the crucifix have been well cared for on this picturesque country estate.
-Weekly summer Episcopal services are still held and weddings are frequent occurrences in the tiny Episcopal sanctuary.
+The chapel and the crucifix have been well cared for on this picturesque country property.
+Weekly summer Episcopal services are still held on Sunday and weddings are frequent occurrences in the tiny Episcopal sanctuary by the water.

 The crucifix is carved from two slabs of oak glued together to prevent cracking and warping, preserved in a dark finish.
 The arms have been carved separately, attached in vertical joints.
 It hangs on the exterior of the curved wall of the apse that houses the altar on the interior.
 It is presumed that it was detached in the winter and brought inside to protect it from the weather and vandals when the estate was closed up in the off-season.
 The figure is flat on the back side providing a secure surface where it is attached to the cross.